Prof J Hiddleston

 Professor of Literatures in French, Fellow of Exeter College

 French language and literature, especially nineteenth and twentieth century, francophone literature and literary theory.
-Special authors Stendhal, Flaubert, Baudelaire, Gide, Sartre, Duras.
-Special subjects on postcolonial literatures and literary theory.
+Special authors Stendhal, Flaubert, Baudelaire, Duras, Djebar.
+Special subjects on Race and Representation and Travel, Exile, Migration.

 Mst Key Questions in Critical Thought course, and Special Subject on Francophone Literature.
 I would be prepared to supervise Mst dissertations and DPhils in a range of subjects in francophone literature, postcolonial theory and literary theory.